theronrabe/eesk/README.md

 $ cd <eesk>/compiler;make
 $ cd ../vm; make
 ```
 The included manual file contains a comprehensive documentation of Eesk.
-This manual can also be found here: [The Eesk Programming Language](manual.html)

 ### How to contribute to Eesk
 Use the language.
 Try it for your next project.
 If things go smoothly, then keep using it.
 If not, contact me through github (@theronrabe), and I'll make it better for the next person.
 Have you done something to improve Eesk?
 Send a pull request!